cozygene/SLIViT/README.md

 Unless you specify a split column in the meta file (with `--split_col`), the data will automatically be divided according to the `--split_ratio` of `0.85,0.15,0` by default, designated for training, validation, and testing, respectively.
 This means that none of the samples are set aside for testing.
 While it's not necessary to provide a test set for fine-tuning (you can handle that separately with `evaluate.py`—more on that in the next section).
 Feel free to add an external test set meta file using `--test_csv`, or tweak `--split_ratio` to include some data for internal testing, allowing the model to evaluate itself right after training.

 #### The 3D OCT (Houston) dataset
-Heads up!
 The 3D OCT datasets we used in this study aren't available because of some strict institutional rules and privacy concerns.
 But no worries!
 We've got the fine-tuned checkpoints ready for you to use for further fine-tuning or for evaluation purposes.
 Plus, if you've got your own 3D OCT dataset, we’re also sharing our Dataset class so you can fine-tune SLIViT on it.
 Dive in and see what you can discover!

 #### The 3D ultrasound video (EchoNet) dataset
 <img src="visuals/ultrasound.gif" width="750px"/><br>